 Clayton & McKervey audits about 30 employee benefit plans each year.
 The types of plans covered include defined benefit plans and defined contribution plans (both limited and full scope in nature).

 The extent of specific annual training the CPA received in auditing plans

 - Clayton & McKervey is a member of the American Institute of CPAs Employee Benefit Plan Audit Quality Center (AICPA EBPAQC) which has specific education requirements in order to be members of the center.

-- Each year, the principal in charge of the employee benefit plan practice is required to attend an audit quality center sponsored designated partner planning webinar on recent developments in employee benefit plan auditing.
+- Each year, the principal in charge of the employee benefit plan practice is required to attend an audit quality center sponsored designated partner planning video on recent developments in employee benefit plan auditing.

 - In addition, she and our quality control reviewer attend the three-day AICPA Employee Benefit Plan Audit Conference and obtain up to 23 hours of employee benefit plan specific education.
 Upon returning, the attendees provide technical updates to employees who are part of the employee benefit plan audit team.

 - All individuals managing employee benefit plan audit engagements complete a minimum of eight hours of employee benefit plan specific continuing professional education every three years in compliance with the requirements of the AICPA EBPAQC.

 The status of the CPA’s license with the applicable state board of accountancy

 All members with CPA licenses at Clayton & McKervey have currently active licenses, and those who work on employee benefit plan audits are members of the AICPA.

 Whether the CPA has been the subject of any prior DOL findings or referrals, or has been referred to a state board of accountancy or the American Institute of CPA’s for investigation